ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 > The strength of the notation is, that it is intuitively understandable by the members of the project team, so that the diagram can foster communication and is supporting a shared understanding of the inner system structure and behavior.

 Unlike the system context diagram, which gives a blackbox perspective on our system, the BBL is a whitebox view.
-We want to understand what parts are important and and how the data and control flows between these parts.
+We want to understand what parts are important and how the data and control flows between these parts.

 Please refer to [Box-Bullet-Line]({{site.url}}/bbl) to get more details.